nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 every vouch has a name on it.
 Building that is an engineering project.
 The theorem was the part missing until now.

-I should say where I stand in this, since the record shows it anyway.
-I came to this through industry.
+My own place in this is on the record.
+I came to it through industry.
 I have worked professionally in this field for years, most of them on a single hard problem, and that problem led here.
 I did it outside the academy, alongside people of that caliber, disagreeing with them often and applying something like